Rachel’s Light: Transitional home for women, children officially opens doors

 MERIDEN — It has been a long journey, but the new shelter for women and children in the immediate area has finally opened its doors.

-On Monday, the house located just outside of Meriden next to St. Paul’s Lutheran Church started taking in referrals, conducting interviews, and running background checks.
+On Monday, the house located just outside of Meriden started taking in referrals, conducting interviews, and running background checks.
 By next week, the executive director of the home known as Rachel’s Light is predicting all the available rooms and beds will be full.

 “I woke up to 30 emails this morning,” Amanda Starks said on the second day of taking applications.
 “That just confirms how awful the need here really is.”